albatrossflavour/puppet_os_patching/README.md

 [![Build Status](https://travis-ci.org/albatrossflavour/puppet_os_patching.svg?branch=master)](https://travis-ci.org/albatrossflavour/puppet_os_patching)
 # os_patching

 This module contains a set of tasks and custom facts to allow the automation of and reporting on operating system patching.
-Currently patching works on Linux (Redhat, Suse and Debian derivatives) and Windows
+Currently patching works on Linux (Redhat, Suse and Debian derivatives) and Windows (Server 2008 through to 2019 have been tested).

-Under the hood it uses the OS level tools to carry out the actual patching.
-That does mean that you need to be sure that your nodes are ABLE to query for their updates (manage YUM, APT, WSUS etc).
+Under the hood it uses the OS level tools or APIs to carry out the actual patching.
+That does mean that you need to be sure that your nodes are ABLE to search for their updates using the native tool - e.g. You still need to manage the configuration of YUM, APT, Zypper or Windows Update.

+Note - Windows systems require at least PowerShell version 3.0.
+If you are intending to update an unpatched Windows system prior to Server 2012, you will need to update PowerShell first.

 ## Description

-Puppet tasks and bolt have opened up methods to integrate operating system level patching into the puppet workflow.
+Puppet Enterprise tasks and Bolt have opened up methods to integrate operating system level patching into the puppet workflow.
 Providing automation of patch execution through tasks and the robust reporting of state through custom facts and PuppetDB.

 If you're looking for a simple way to report on your OS patch levels, this module will show all updates which are outstanding, including which are related to security updates.
 Do you want to enable self-service patching?
 This module will use Puppet's RBAC and orchestration and task execution facilities to give you that power.

 It also uses security metadata (where available) to determine if there are security updates.
 On Redhat, this is provided from Redhat as additional metadata in YUM.
 On Debian, checks are done for which repo the updates are coming from.
-There is a parameter to the task to only apply security updates.
+On Windows, this information is provided by default.
+There is a parameter to the os_patching::patch_server task to only apply security updates.

 Blackout windows enable the support for time based change freezes where no patching can happen.
 There can be multiple windows defined and each which will automatically expire after reaching the defined end date.